-The prototype Bianchi Paris-Roubaix machine being built days before the start of the race in 1994 (Credit: Matt Harvey)
+The prototype Bianchi Paris-Roubaix machine being built days before the start of the race in 1994.
+Matt Harvey

-Further dooming the project was the aluminum’s comparatively large diameter and the last minute assembly.
+Further dooming the project was the aluminium’s comparatively large diameter and the last minute assembly.

 “There was a pretty sharp bend to clear the chainrings from the pivot point, about three inches back,” Harvey continued.
 “The problem was when they assembled it, the Dura-Ace bottom bracket was so narrow that the inner chainring was rubbing on the stay so they put a rag in the vise and squeezed it.”

-Regardless of the reasoning behind it, Museeuw’s embarassingly public bike failure essentially struck the death knell for suspension at Paris-Roubaix.
-No major full-suspension campaigns were fielded afterwards and even RockShox’s highly successful fork eventually lost favor among the peloton.
+Regardless of the reasoning behind it, Museeuw’s embarrassingly public bike failure essentially struck the death knell for suspension at Paris-Roubaix.
+No major full-suspension campaigns were fielded afterwards and even RockShox’s highly successful fork eventually lost favour among the peloton.

-Discovery Channel strongman Viatcheslov Ekimov was supposedly a fan of Trek’s SPA rear suspension system back in 2005 (Credit: Scott Daubert)
+Discovery Channel strongman Viatcheslov Ekimov was supposedly a fan of Trek’s SPA rear suspension system back in 2005.
+Scott Daubert

 “The bikes were a success with the riders,” said then-team liaison and current Trek race department manager Scott Daubert.
 “They claimed that the bikes carried more speed across the cobbles.
 They also claimed to have better control on the pavé.
 Our selling point was that they would be less fatigued toward the end of the race but that was hard to quantify.
 Roubaix takes its toll no matter what.”